-2. Create a budget— Don’t be one of the geese who lays a spending egg.
+- Create a budget— Don’t be one of the geese that lays a spending egg.
 Once you know who you’re buying for, decide how much you will spend per person.
-If $15 is all you can afford per person, then spend $15— not $17 or $20.
+If $15 is all you can afford per person, then spend $15 – not $17 or $20.
 If that seems a bit Scrooge-like, tell your friends/family to set the same limits for you.
 Take advantage of online budgeting tools to set limits with text or email alerts to warn you.

-3. Find the bargains— Be surfing while the swans are a swimming.
+- Find the bargains— Be surfing while the swans are a swimming.
 Look for coupons and Groupons.
 When it comes to online shopping, there’s a cost for convenience.
-PNC calculates the online cost of the “The Twelve Days of Christmas” gifts is $41,165.95, which is five percent over the in-person approach.
-But you can save by watching for free shipping offers and no-hassle returns plus Free Shipping Day on December 14.
+PNC calculates the online cost of the “The Twelve Days of Christmas” gifts is $42,258.91, which is seven percent over the in-person approach.
+But you can save by watching for free shipping offers and no-hassle returns plus free shipping.